Gross Domestic Product (GDP) Growth

 - The global long-lasting COVID-19 pandemic will be the greatest risk; global trade tensions, leading to increased trade protectionism and financial risks that could be exacerbated by a prolonged pandemic.
 Domestic consumption continued to be at a low level because household and business incomes decreased, unemployment increased and more businesses stopped their operations.
 Investment prospects are uneven, private investment remains weak and trade-related foreign investment continues to decline.

-- In 2021, the world economy will continue to face 4 main risks and challenges: (i) epidemic situation is complicated, unpredictable, always has potential risks of outbreak the next wave; (ii) Trade and technology tensions between the US and China and among other major countries; (iii) Geopolitical risks in countries and regions; (iv) Global financial instability risk.
+- In 2022, the world economy will continue to face 4 main risks and challenges: (i) epidemic situation is complicated, unpredictable, always has potential risks of outbreak the next wave; (ii) Trade and technology tensions between the US and China and among other major countries; (iii) Geopolitical risks in countries and regions such as conflict between Russia and Ukraine; (iv) Global financial instability risk.
 Vietnam is also not out of this general impact because our economy is now deeply integrated and has a large openness.

 - The problem of the current economy lies in the lack of demand for loans in the context of economic instability, not interest rates, so it is difficult to cut interest rates to support the economy.
 Furthermore, trying to squeeze credit into the economy is likely to cause overinvestment which leads to systemic risk.